 The Parable of the Mountain:

-The traveler was confused.
+The traveller was confused.
 “How do I become the ocean?”

 The sage replied, “By becoming so vast, so deep, and so full of life that everything is drawn to you naturally.
 Stop chasing.
 Start becoming.”